Santosh1176/appstek-assignments/README.md

 - [x] **Demonstrate how to use kustomize to deploy an application into k8s to dev environment and QA environment (dev namespace and QA namespace)**

-- [x.] **Demonstrate the ArgoCD setup and use ArgoCD to do application deployment where application manifest YAML files are managed by kustomize tool**
+- [x] **Demonstrate the ArgoCD setup and use ArgoCD to do application deployment where application manifest YAML files are managed by kustomize tool**

 ## Notes